Owl-Listener/perceptual-protocols/README.md

 The most useful contributions are:

 - **New vocabulary terms** for vocab-protocol.
 The taxonomy is open and growing.
 Send a pull request with the term, a one-line definition, two example references, and two anti-references.
 - **Worked examples** for any protocol.
 A moodboard input and the `mood.md` it produces is more useful than any spec.
+A traced UI and its `trace.md` is the same.
 - **New protocols.** If you've found a gap, something designers do that agents can't yet see, open an issue.
 Sketch the format.
 We'll figure out together whether it belongs in this family or somewhere else.

 See `CONTRIBUTING.md` inside each sub-protocol for the specifics.